7 Problems With Stone-Coated Steel Roofing Systems (Are They Really True?)

 One of the most significant problems with stone-coated steel roofing systems is its initial price.
 The material itself is more expensive than traditional asphalt shingles, and installation can also add to the total cost due to its specialized nature.
 If you are working within a tight budget, you will likely find the upfront investment steep, even if the long-term durability justifies the expense.

-That said, while the initial investment is high, it’s important to consider the total cost over the lifespan of the roof.
+That said, while the initial investment is high, considering the total cost over the lifespan of the roof is essential.
 Stone-coated steel roofs last significantly longer than asphalt shingles, often up to 50 years or more.
 Over time, savings on repairs and replacements could make this a more feasible choice.
-Still, if you are among the homeowners who plan to move within a decade or so, the initial cost may outweigh the benefits.
+Additionally, these roofs can reduce cooling costs by 25-30% due to their energy efficiency, providing ongoing savings beyond maintenance costs.

 2. Noise During Heavy Rain or Hail